OPM/pyopmspe11/docs/_sources/examples.rst.txt

 ==============================
 The results below are the ones presented in the second CSP workshop.
 There have been two bug fixes that change some of the results (see `this <https://github.com/OPM/pyopmspe11/pull/54>`_ and `this PR <https://github.com/OPM/pyopmspe11/pull/55>`_).
-See the results in :ref:`new_results` for the new simulation results (currently only for the simulations with the grid size of the same order as the reporting grid, later we will update the results for the finner grids).
+See the results in :ref:`new_results` for the latest simulation results.

 ------
 SPE11A